-Anyone can have a panic attack.
-But if you find they’re becoming a regular occurrence, and you live in fear of them, you may have panic disorder.
+You may have panic disorder if you find panic attacks are becoming a regular occurrence, and you live in fear of them.

 You might cringe at the thought of it but go on with your life.
 Or you might start changing your routines, creating new habits, and avoiding certain situations altogether because you fear another panic attack.